-- 2) Requires a telecommunications provider, if the CPUC approves the electrical corporation's plan, to cooperate with the electrical corporation to underground any of its infrastructure on utility poles that will be removed as part of an undergrounding project. - 3) Requires each undergrounding project to fully exhaust all available federal moneys before any costs are recovered from ratepayers, and deems each undergrounding project to be an environmental leadership development project for purposes of the Jobs and Economic Improvement Through Environmental Leadership Act of 2021 and a development project for purposes of the Permit Streamlining Act, as specified. - 4) Requires that an electrical corporation earn a rate of return on its investments or expenditures made pursuant to the program, subject to a performance metric developed by the CPUC that would, at a minimum, require the withholding of those earnings until 60 consecutive months have elapsed without either the undergrounding project's infrastructure causing a deenergization event or a wildfire resulting from the undergrounding project's infrastructure. - 5) Imposes new duties on local agencies by expanding the applicability of the Permit Streamlining Act to undergrounding projects.
-Provides that no reimbursement to local agencies is required by this act because a local agency has the authority to levy service charges, fees, or assessments sufficient to pay for the program or level of service mandated by this act or because costs incurred may be incurred because this act creates a new crime or changes the definition of a new crime.
+- 2) Requires telecommunications providers, if the CPUC approves the electrical corporation's plan, to cooperate with the electrical corporation to underground non-wireless telecommunications infrastructure on utility poles that will be removed as part of an undergrounding project, except as specified.
+Requires telecommunications providers to pay their proportionate costs for undergrounding telecommunications infrastructure. - 3) Requires each undergrounding project to fully exhaust all available federal, state, and other nonratepayer moneys before any costs are recovered from ratepayers, and deems each undergrounding project to be an environmental leadership development project for purposes of the Jobs and Economic Improvement Through Environmental Leadership Act of 2021 and a development project for purposes of the Permit Streamlining Act, as specified. - 4) Requires that an electrical corporation earn a rate of return on its investments or expenditures made pursuant to the program, subject to a performance metric developed by the CPUC that would, at a minimum, require the withholding of those earnings until 60 consecutive months have elapsed without either the undergrounding project's infrastructure causing a deenergization event or a wildfire resulting from the undergrounding project's infrastructure. - 5) Imposes new duties on local agencies by expanding the applicability of the Permit Streamlining Act to undergrounding projects.
+Provides that no reimbursement to local agencies is required by this act because a local agency has the authority to levy service charges, fees, or assessments sufficient to pay for the program mandated by this act or because costs incurred may be incurred because this act creates a new crime or changes the definition of a new crime.